Two students look at papers spread over a table. One is writing while the other holds a binder.

 • A substantial writing sample of no more than 20 pages that demonstrates research-based writing.

-• Three letters of recommendations and contact information of undergraduate professors and/or employers from relevant positions.
+• Three letters of recommendation and contact information of undergraduate professors and/or employers from relevant positions.

 • A current résumé or curriculum vitae.